Catel/Catel.Docs/src/vnext/content/reference/Catel.Core/Catel/Data/ChangeNotificationWrapper.md

 Gets a value indicating whether the object is alive.

 ### SupportsNotifyCollectionChanged

-Gets a value indicating whether [INotifyCollectionChanged](#) is supported by the target object.
+Gets a value indicating whether is supported by the target object.

 ### SupportsNotifyPropertyChanged

-Gets a value indicating whether [INotifyPropertyChanged](#) is supported by the target object.
+Gets a value indicating whether is supported by the target object.

 ## Events